Proper Snow Shoveling Techniques

 Slippery conditions while shoveling can lead to slipping and/or falls and strains that can injure your back.
 Shoes or boots with good treads will help to minimize injuries from slipping.
 Spreading sand, rock salt, or kitty litter on your sidewalk or driveway will increase traction and reduce the likelihood of slipping on the ice.

-And, as always, if things don’t go as planned, Damato Chiropractic Center of Glastonbury is here to help!
+And, as always, if things don’t go as planned, Dr. Nicholas Damato and Dr. Bobby Abate at Damato Chiropractic Center of Glastonbury are here to help!